PANTHEONtech/lighty/lighty-examples/lighty-gnmi-community-restconf-app/README.md

 # lighty.io gNMI/RESTCONF application
 This application provides gNMI south-bound utilized with RESTCONF interface to manage gNMI devices on the network.
 Application works as standalone SDN controller.
 It is capable to connect to gNMI devices and expose connected devices over RESTCONF north-bound APIs.
-In this application will be started gNMI simulator as gNMI target and all operation will be performed on this device.
+In this application gNMI simulator will be started as gNMI target and all operations will be performed on this device.

 Application lighty.io gNMI/RESTCONF is pre-prepared with [Openconfig YANG models](src/main/assembly/resources/yangs).
 These models are used by both gNMI application and gNMI device simulator.
-Device have already prepared state/config data configured by [this](src/main/assembly/resources/simulator/initialJsonData.json) json file.
+Device has already prepared state/config data configured by [this](src/main/assembly/resources/simulator/initialJsonData.json) json file.
-For communication with gNMI device is required to use TLS communication with certificates and authorized by username and password.
+For communication with gNMI device there is required to use TLS communication with certificates and authorized by username and password.

 This application starts: